Microsoft Defender vs. Avast 2026: Is It Worth Upgrading the Free Windows Antivirus?

 Microsoft Defender Antivirus vs. Avast: Test results

-Avast did better in third-party testing across the board.
+Avast performed better across the board in third-party testing.
 There wasn’t a single category in which Microsoft Defender performed better than Avast.
 This doesn’t mean Defender isn’t good at stopping malware; it just means Avast is better.

-We rely on third-party testing from sites like AV-TEST and AV-Comparatives, as well as SE Labs, because they have the resources to thoroughly test aggressive and dangerous malware, viruses, and other threats.
-We use EICAR, a personal testing site, which simulates viruses, malware, and other threats to assess how well each antivirus (AV) software works.
+We rely on third-party testing from sites like AV-TEST, AV-Comparatives, and SE Labs because they have the resources to thoroughly test aggressive and dangerous malware, viruses, and other threats.
+We use EICAR, a personal testing site that simulates viruses, malware, and other threats, to assess how well each antivirus (AV) software performs.

 Our Pick